canonical/pi-gadget/README.md

-# Raspberry Pi 2 Gadget Snap
+# Universal Raspberry Pi Kiosk Gadget Snap

-This repository contains the source for an Ubuntu Core gadget snap for the Raspberry Pi 2.
+This repository contains the source for an Ubuntu Core gadget snap that runs on all Raspberry Pi boards.

+It comes with a splash screen by default and produces a completely silent boot to be used in Kiosk setups (there is no login prompt and it is expected that a graphical kiosk app starts on screen after booting.
+Any low level interaction with the system needs to happen through a serial console).

-Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for rpi_2_defconfig at release v2017.05, produce a u-boot.bin binary and put it inside the gadget.
+Building it with snapcraft will automatically pull, configure, patch and build the git.denx.de/u-boot.git upstream source for the pi2 and 3 at release v2017.05, produce a u-boot.bin binary and put it inside the gadget.

 It will then download the latest stable binary boot firmware